BKB Bare Knuckle Boxing: History

 BYB announced that its premiere event, Battleship I – originally scheduled to take place aboard the deck of the Resorts World Bimini Superfast – would air on June 5, 2015, shortly after Dawg Fight premiered on Netflix.
 The event was scrapped from the cruise ship with the organization citing inclement weather, and subsequently held indoors at an undisclosed location in Miami.

-BYB went on hiatus following Dada 5000's return to the ring at Bellator 149 in February 2016 where he his infamously poorly received fight with Kimbo Slice.
+BYB went on hiatus following Dada 5000's return to the ring at Bellator 149 in February 2016 with a fight against Kimbo Slice.
 The promotion would host BYB 2: Brawl for it All in Cheyenne, Wyoming on April 5, 2019, at Cheyenne Ice & Event Center.
 That event started the current run of numbered BYB events in states including Florida and Mississippi, as well as internationally in London.

 Partnership with BKB

 In November 2021, BYB announced a talent exchange partnership with UK-based BKB in which each promotion sends fighters overseas to be featured on the other's cards.
 The series kicked off at BYB 8 with BKB's Barrie Jones knocking out BYB's Luis Melo in the first round.
 Through 2022, the companies have hosted 15 trans-continental bare knuckle matchups.

 On October 16, 2022, the event featured a mix of BYB vs. BYB, BKB vs. BKB, and BYB vs. BKB fights.
 The show featured a number of firsts including the first sanctioned professional female bare knuckle fight in UK history (Jamie Driver def.
 Sonya Dreiling), the first female title match in UK history (Jozette Cotton def.
 Miranda Barber for the BYB Super Welterweight and Police Gazette Diamond Belt), and Seth Shaffer defeated Carlos Guerra to win the inaugural BYB Welterweight title as well as the Police Gazette Diamond Belt.
 The event was broadcast live on Stadium.